aura-reality/deep-image-matting/README.md

 # Deep Image Matting
 This repository is to reproduce Deep Image Matting.

-## Run matting on a single input and a trimap
+## Yo Erez - Run matting on a single input and a trimap

 1. Create a virtualenv and install the dependencies
 ```bash